FilipLundby/DynamicCameraSystem/README.md

 2. Add a `Camera3D` to your scene (if you haven't already).
 3. Add one or more `CameraDynamic` nodes.

-You are now ready to make the camera follow or look at whatever you want.
+You are now ready to make the `CameraDynamic` follow or look at whatever you want.
+See the exposed properties in the inspector.

 Optionally you can also add a `CameraSwitcher` node.
 It lets you manually switch between cameras.
 Useful while testing.

 ## Examples

-### Access cameras through groups
+### Access cameras

 ```GDScript
 func _ready() -> void: